Floer-theoretic filtration on Painlev\'e Hitchin systems

 \section{Abstract}

 We classify equivariant $\C^*$-actions on moduli spaces of Higgs bundles corresponding to the Painlev\'e equations.
-We deduce the Floer-theoretic filtrations on the cohomology of these spaces, introduced by Ritter and the second author in \cite{RZ1}.
-Filtration is then compared with the ``$P=W$'' and the filtration obtained by multiplicities of the irreducible components of the nilpotent cone for all the 2-dimensional Higgs moduli.
+Using this, we compute the Floer-theoretic filtrations on the cohomology of these spaces, introduced by Ritter and the second author in \cite{RZ1}.
+We compare it with the ``$P=W$'' and the filtration obtained by multiplicities of the irreducible components of the nilpotent cone, ultimately deducing that the Floer-theoretic filtration coincides with the multiplicity filtration, for all 2-dimensional Higgs moduli.